napalm-automation/napalm-automation.github.io/_posts/2017/2017-11-13-hackathon-2017-defails.md

 ### What?

-@andrew on behalf of [Linode](https://www.linode.com) is donating a year of service for the winner :)
+[Andrew Dampf](https://www.linkedin.com/in/andrew-dampf-1237a418/) on behalf of [Linode](https://www.linode.com) is donating a year of service for the winner :)